xbeat/Machine-Learning/README.md

 Independent variables are features used as input to predict an outcome.
 They are manipulated or controlled in experiments to observe their effect on the dependent variable.
 In data analysis, these are the variables we use to make predictions or explain relationships.

+## Types of Hypotheses Null and Alternative

+Types of Hypotheses

+Hypotheses are fundamental to scientific inquiry and statistical analysis.
+They serve as testable predictions about the relationships between variables.
+Let's explore the two main types of hypotheses used in statistical testing.

 ## Pandas DataFrame Cheat Sheet

 Introduction to Pandas DataFrame